-To address this challenge, we propose a guide-to-explain (GTE) framework, which enables precise attribute control solely through LLMs without relying on additional attribute-specific training.
-We first design a step-by-step attribute identification phase to instruct the model on calculating misaligned attributes of its previously generated summary, then guide it to explain the rationales behind its errors.
-Through self-reflection, the model corrects its previous mistakes and generates a well-aligned summary in the regeneration phase.
-By integrating a self-refinement strategy—proven effective in complex reasoning tasks \cite{weng-etal-2023-large, self-refine-2023, dhuliawala-etal-2024-chain, gou2024critic}—into controllable summarization, we enhance LLMs' attribute controllability while ensuring summary quality.
+To address this challenge, we introduce a guide-to-explain (GTE) framework, a self-correction-based approach that enables precise attribute control through LLMs without relying on additional attribute-specific training.
+Although self-correction approaches have been employed to evaluate and revise their own outputs for complex tasks, we observe that LLMs often fail to reliably measure their output summary attributes.
+Therefore, we provides the model with guidance and encourages it to reflect on why its previous attempt was incorrect before regenerating the summary.
+We first design a step-by-step attribute identification phase that instructs the model to identify misaligned attributes in its previously generated summary and then guides it to explain the rationale behind its errors.
+Through self-reflection, the model corrects its prior mistakes and generates a well-aligned summary in the regeneration phase.
+By integrating a self-refinement strategy into controllable summarization, we improve the controllability of LLMs while enhancing summary quality.

 We evaluate GTE on mixed-attribute summarization datasets, MACSum$_{Doc}$ and MACSum$_{Dial}$ \cite{zhang-etal-2023-macsum}.
-GTE successfully controls each attribute with minimal iterations, significantly outperforming other iteration methods, while demonstrating robustness by consistently adjusting attributes across data samples.
-Further, we also demonstrate the high quality of the controlled summaries across multiple generic summarization evaluation metrics, including UniEval \cite{zhong-etal-2022-towards} and QuestEval \cite{scialom-etal-2021-questeval}.
-Finally, we analyze whether LLMs can control multiple attributes simultaneously, revealing their struggles in jointly managing correlated numerical attributes.
+Whereas standard iterative methods often prove ineffective for controllable summarization, our modified approach achieves reliable attribute control with minimal iterations and consistently adjusts attributes across data samples.
+Furthermore, we demonstrate the high quality of the controlled summaries across multiple generic summarization evaluation metrics, including UniEval \cite{zhong-etal-2022-towards} and QuestEval \cite{scialom-etal-2021-questeval}.
+Finally, we analyze whether LLMs can control multiple attributes simultaneously, revealing their difficulty in jointly managing correlated numerical attributes.
 Our contributions are as follows:

-\begin{itemize} \item We systematically explore LLM's controllability in text summarization. \item We refine the measurement of summarization attributes and introduce \textit{iterative evaluation} metrics for evaluating LLMs' controllability. \item We propose a guide-to-explain (GTE), which guides the model to explain its misalignments and effectively adjusts misaligned attributes within just a few iterations. \end{itemize}
+\begin{itemize} \item We systematically explore the controllability of LLMs in text summarization. \item We refine the measurement of summarization attributes and introduce \textit{iterative evaluation} metrics to evaluate LLM controllability. \item We propose a guide-to-explain (GTE) framework, which guides the model to explain its misalignments and effectively adjust attributes within just a few iterations. \end{itemize}